Psychosis. Symptoms and Treatment

 Visceral hallucination, also known as coenesthetic hallucination, is a type of hallucination that involves the perception of physical sensations within the body in the absence of any external stimuli.
 These sensations can include feelings of discomfort, such as burning, twisting, or squeezing, as well as perceptions of movement or re-arrangement of internal organs.
 These hallucinations can be very distressing to the person experiencing them.

-Coenesthetic hallucinations are relatively rare and are less well-understood than other types of hallucinations.
-They can occur as a symptom of certain medical conditions such as schizophrenia, or as a side effect of certain medications.
-Other causes of coenesthetic hallucinations include psychological conditions such as depersonalization disorder, and dissociative disorders, as well as substance use disorders.
+Coenesthetic hallucinations are relatively rare and are less well understood than other types of hallucinations.
+They can occur as a symptom of certain medical conditions, such as schizophrenia, or as a side effect of certain medications.
+Other causes of coenesthetic hallucinations include psychological conditions such as depersonalization disorder and dissociative disorders, as well as substance use disorders.

-Organic factors can also cause coenesthetic hallucinations, such as gastrointestinal or genitourinary disorders, and certain neurological disorders.
+Organic factors can also cause coenesthetic hallucinations, such as gastrointestinal or genitourinary disorders and certain neurological disorders.
 Therefore, it is important to rule out any organic causes before making a diagnosis of a coenesthetic hallucination.

 Treatment for coenesthetic hallucinations typically depends on the underlying cause.
-In cases when a medical condition causes the hallucination, treatment may involve addressing the underlying condition.
+In cases where a medical condition causes the hallucination, treatment may involve addressing the underlying condition.
 When a psychological condition causes the hallucination, treatment may involve psychotherapy and/or medication.

 Psychosis.
 Diagnostics and Treatment